emdgroup/baybe/docs/userguide/strategy.md

 # Strategies

-This file contains information about strategies.
+This page will soon contain information about strategies.
+In the meantime, please see the [examples](../../examples/examples) instead.